 What is springtime like in Wadi Rum desert?

 Springtime, the most beautiful season of all.
 The season of life, renewal, rebirth, rejuvenation, resurrection and regrowth.
 It is the favourite season of many people all around the world.
-And here in Wadi Rum it is no different.
-We also love spring.
+And here in Wadi Rum, it is no different.
+We also love the spring season.
 When spring starts depends on which method you use to calculate: meteorological, astronomical, solar, ecological, calendar-based or natural events.
-Personally we favour the natural events to determine the start of the seasons by.
+We favour the natural events to determine the start of the seasons.
 Today we share some information and pictures about spring in Wadi Rum desert.